draconisPW/PWMAngband/docs/hacking/modifying.rst

 ..

 trap.txt
-  This defines all traps, door locks and runes.
-Actual trap effects appear in list-effects.h and effect-handler-xxx.c.
+  This defines all floor traps, door locks, webs, player decoys, and glyphs of warding.
+Traps that can appear on chests are defined elsewhere, chest_trap.txt.
+Actual trap effects appear in list-effects.h and effect-handler-*something*.c.

+..

+chest_trap.txt
+  This defines the traps and locks that can appear on chests.
+Floor traps are defined in trap.txt.
+Actual trap effects appear in list-effects.h and effect-handler-*something*.c.

 ..